smcc811/school-actvities/23-Project-3/02-Homework/README.md

 * Must allow for or involve the authentication of users in some way

-* Must have a polished front end/UI
+* Must have a polished front end/UI, not Bootstrap.

 * Must have a folder structure that meets the MVC paradigm